The Proactive Guide to Technical SEO for SaaS Companies

 Nowadays it's better to have a very good mobile version than a very good desktop one.

-Of course, you can have both.
+Of course, it's best to have both.

-HTTPS
+4. HTTPS

 The use of HTTPS is a must for any website that collects any type of user data.
 HTTPS (Hypertext Transfer Protocol Secure) is a secure version of HTTP, the protocol over which data is sent between your website and users' browsers.